Gaddafi spokesman: 17, including French and British, captured

-CAIRO A spokesman for Muammar Gaddafi said on Sunday that 17 "mercenaries," including what he called French and British "technical experts" had been captured in the Gaddafi bastion of Bani Walid in Libya.
+CAIRO A spokesman for Muammar Gaddafi said on Sunday that 17 "mercenaries," including what he called French and British "technical experts" have been captured in the Gaddafi bastion of Bani Walid in Libya.

 "Most of them are French, one of them is from an Asian country that has not been identified, two English people and one Qatari," he added.